shredthaGNAR/stars/README.md

 * [EvanZhouDev/apple-prompt-injection](https://github.com/EvanZhouDev/apple-prompt-injection): A list of Apple Intelligence prompt injections.
 * [mikeroyal/Apple-Silicon-Guide](https://github.com/mikeroyal/Apple-Silicon-Guide): Apple Silicon Guide.
 Learn all about the A17 Pro, A16 Bionic, R1, M1-series,  M2-series, and M3-series chips.
 Along with all the Devices, Operating Systems, Tools, Gaming, and Software that Apple Silicon powers.
 * [threeplanetssoftware/apple_cloud_notes_parser](https://github.com/threeplanetssoftware/apple_cloud_notes_parser): Parser for Apple Notes data stored on the Cloud as seen on Apple handsets
-* [bunnysayzz/AppleAI](https://github.com/bunnysayzz/AppleAI): A MacOS menu bar app for ChatGPT, Gemini,  Claude, Perplexity, Copilot, DeepSeek, Grok and many more into one streamlined interface
+* [bunnysayzz/AppleAI](https://github.com/bunnysayzz/AppleAI): Apple AI is a lightweight, privacy‑minded macOS menu bar app that keeps your favorite AI assistants one keystroke away.
+Open a compact, always‑on‑top chat window and jump between services like ChatGPT, Claude, Copilot, Perplexity, Gemini, and more.
+All from one place
 * [littlebyteorg/appledb](https://github.com/littlebyteorg/appledb): None
 * [revblaze/AppleMusicUltra](https://github.com/revblaze/AppleMusicUltra): Music Client for macOS.
 Use WebKit interoperability with JS-injection to add custom scripting and styling to your music experience.
 * [mattrose/AppleNotes2Joplin](https://github.com/mattrose/AppleNotes2Joplin): Apple Notes to Joplin - Export Apple notes to Markdown in Joplin export format